-On November 19, 2021, the Company entered into a new 15-year lease for approximately 144,000 square feet of office and research and development laboratory space under construction in San Diego, California.
-This facility will replace the Company's current office and research facility sublease located in San Diego, California.
-The increased capacity of this new facility compared to the Company's current research facility in San Diego will accommodate increased personnel for its expanding pipeline of current and future drug candidates.
-The estimated rent commencement date for the new lease is in April 2023 after construction and leasehold improvements have been completed.
-The lease payments, which begin on the rent commencement date, will be approximately \$119.0 million over the initial 15-year term.
-The Company also estimates payments for operating expenses to be approximately \$3.0 million for the first year of the lease, and these payments will continue throughout the initial 15-year term.
-The Company expects to pay approximately \$31.0 million for leasehold improvements, net of tenant improvement allowances.
+On November 19, 2021, the Company entered into a 15-year lease for approximately 144,000 square feet of office and research and development laboratory space in San Diego, California, for which the rent commencement date began on April 19, 2023.
+This new facility accommodates increased personnel for its expanding pipeline of current and future drug candidates.
 Pursuant to the lease, within twelve months of the expiration of the initial 15-year term, the Company has the option to extend the lease for up to one additional ten-year term, with certain annual increases in base rent.